thunderbird/webext-docs/runtime.rst

 .. api-section-annotation-hack:: -- [Added in TB 45]

 Returns details about the app or extension from the manifest.
-The object returned is a serialization of the full $(topic:manifest)[manifest file].
+The object returned is a serialization of the full manifest file.

 .. note::